The Top 5 Supplements for Acne

 3. Selenium

-There is some evidence that Selenium improves acne symptoms, with Examine.com rating the evidence as grade C. Selenium as a supplement is a mineral derived from dietary (also synthesised), commonly taken as capsule.
+There is some evidence that Selenium improves acne symptoms.
+Grade C, according to Examine.com.
+Selenium as a supplement is a mineral derived from dietary (also synthesised), commonly taken as capsule.
 Studies typically use 55–200mcg.

 Selenium is a trace mineral that the body requires in small amounts for several essential processes.
 It is known to support thyroid function and can help regulate metabolism.
 It also acts as an antioxidant, helping to protect cells from damage, and it plays a role in immune defence.
 Most people get enough selenium from food — Brazil nuts, fish, and eggs are particularly rich sources — but deficiency is common in areas with selenium-poor soil.
 It is available as a capsule and should not be taken in high doses, as the margin between an effective and an excessive amount is narrow.